Relocation Readiness Program

 Citizenship Immigration Services The U.S. Citizenship and Immigration Services Military and Family Help Line can be reached at (877) 247-4645.

 English as a Second Language classes are offered to spouses and active duty military who want to increase their reading comprehension, vocabulary and pronunciation.
 Classes are available at the Waipahu Community School for Adults Wahiawa Campus (808) 305-3200 and Waipahu Campus can be reached at (808) 307-9677.

 Military OneSource is the official source information for all DoD Quality of Life programs and services for Service Members and their families, military leaders and service providers.

 Plan My Move provides you with access to information about your entitlements and benfits, to points of contact, checklists, planning tools, and information on education and employment.
 Plan my move will put you and your Family in charge of a smooth relocation to your new duty station.

-Military Installations is the official DOD source for installation and share resources available for Service Members and their Families.
+Military Installations and Welcome Packet is the official DOD source for installation and share resources available for Service Members and their Families.

 State of Hawaii Animal Quarantine is the official source of information regarding Hawaii’s animals.